bdavidxyz/chirpy/_drafts/rails-flash-messages-and-usability.md

  - A toast message is less intrusive than a HTML banner
  - A modal is super-intrusive

  Notice that "intrusive" doesn't mean "bad".
-It just means "somewhat dangerous".
+It just correlated to the degree of dangerousness of the current action.

- Typically, if you try to delete a Github repository, you will probably have a User Experience that match the top of the pyramid, because you will loose data in a irreversible way.
+ Typically, if you try to delete a Github repository, you will probably have a User Experience that match the top of the pyramid, because you risk to loose data in a irreversible way.

 ## How do rails-y website solves this